fbpx

 How do I get the file into my Google Drive?

-Make sure you are logged into your Google Drive and then click the link found in your resource on that page that looks like this:
+To proceed, ensure you’re logged into your Google Drive and then click the link provided within your resource, resembling this:

 A new tab will open with the force copy prompt.